How to Start an LLC Online in 2026

 Are you ready to start and form an LLC for your new business?
 We have provided the simple steps that you will need to take below in order to help you get your LLC set up online with ease.

-Before you start a company, you need to decide which entity to use.
+Before you start a company, you need to decide on the entity structure.
 Each entity type is taxed differently.
 Depending on your company size and structure, those tax differences could be a benefit or a hindrance.
 Additionally, different entities offer different levels of protection from liability.

 1. Selecting the State Where Your LLC Will Be Formed

 Each state has its own rules for forming an LLC.
+LLC laws and state law vary significantly, affecting formation requirements, fees, and ongoing compliance responsibilities.
 You should take the following factors into consideration when choosing the state in which you will form the LLC:

-• Filing fees vary for each state.
+• State filing fees vary for each state.
 Currently, Massachusetts has the highest filing fee of $520.
 Several states, including Kentucky and Colorado, have filing fees that range between $40 and $50.

-• Some states impose franchise fees.
+• Some states impose franchise taxes.
 A state may require this fee over and above the normal filing fees or may impose it in lieu of the normal filing fees.

 Some states have other benefits.
 For example, forming an LLC in Delaware is more attractive to investors due to its long-established corporate legal system.
 Delaware has a separate court that deals exclusively with business disputes, where a judge decides cases instead of a jury, and those cases are often completed faster than business disputes that go to court in other states.